 Of the three large pre alpine lakes of Italy, Lake Maggiore is the westernmost and the second largest after Lake Garda.
 The lake acts as a border between Lombardy and Piedmont and a part of it also sits in Switzerland (which can be reached from Italy either by train or by a short ferry ride.)

-Lake Maggiore is less crowded than Garda and less glitzy than Como, offering one of the more relaxed and natural experiences of all the grand Italian lakes.
-Although Maggiore is best enjoyed between May to October its climate is relatively mild throughout the year, producing a bounty of Mediterranean vegetation and exotic blooms that can be viewed in its various gardens like Alpinia.
-Whether you are looking for rest and relaxation, sightseeing, or outdoor activities this lake offers something for everyone.
+Lake Maggiore is less crowded than Lake Garda and less glitzy than Lake Como, offering one of the most relaxed and natural experiences of all the grand Italian lakes.
+Although Maggiore is best enjoyed between May and October, its climate is relatively mild throughout the year, producing a bounty of Mediterranean vegetation and exotic flora that can be viewed in one of the many, beautiful gardens located on its shores.
+Whether you are looking for rest and relaxation, sightseeing, or outdoor activities this lake will certainly offer something enjoyable to do.

 Around the lake you will find various mountainous areas and hilly villages that offer fabulous scenery.
 These towns are full of great architecture and ancient legends and traditions.
 They also have many winding roads you can explore on foot and are the starting point for tours that allow you to venture into the lands around them.
-Valle Anzasca with its Walser habitat of Macugnaga, Val Formazza and the Toce Falls, Val Vigezzo (called "Painter's Valley" because of its vibrant colors), and Valle Antrong and its alpine tarns are all wonderful places to visit.
+Valle Anzasca with the Walser habitat of Macugnaga, Val Formazza and the Toce Falls, Val Vigezzo (called "Painter's Valley" because of its vibrant colors), and Valle Antrong and its alpine tarns are all wonderful places to visit.

 What to See